The Machinist: Box office

 The Machinist opened on 22 October 2004 in three theatres in North America and grossed $1,082,715 with an average of $21,553 per theatre ranking 45th at the box office.
 The film's widest release was 72 theatres and it grossed $1,082,715 in North America and $7,120,520 in other countries for a total of $8,203,235.

 Critical response

-The Machinist has a score of 77% on Rotten Tomatoes based on 143 reviews and an average rating of 6.65/10.
+The Machinist has a score of 77% on Rotten Tomatoes based on 142 reviews and an average rating of 6.6/10.
 The critical consensus states: "Brad Anderson's dark psychological thriller about a sleepless factory worker is elevated by Christian Bale's astonishingly committed performance."
-On Metacritic the film has a score of 61% based on reviews from 32 critics, indicating "generally favorable reviews".
+On Metacritic the film has a score of 61 based on reviews from 32 critics, indicating "generally favorable reviews".

-Roger Ebert gave the film three stars out of four and stated in his review for the film: "The director Brad Anderson, working from a screenplay by Scott Kosar, wants to convey a state of mind, and he and Bale do that with disturbing effectiveness.
-The photography by Xavi Gimenez and Charlie Jiminez is cold slates, blues and grays, the palate of despair.
-We see Trevor's world so clearly through his eyes that only gradually does it occur to us that every life is seen through a filter.
-We get up in the morning in possession of certain assumptions through which all of our experiences must filter.
-We cannot be rid of those assumptions, although an evolved person can at least try to take them into account.
-Most people never question their assumptions, and so reality exists for them as they think it does, whether it does or not.
-Some assumptions are necessary to make life bearable, such as the assumption that we will not die in the next 10 minutes.
-Others may lead us, as they lead Trevor, into a bleak solitude.
-Near the end of the movie, we understand him when he simply says, 'I just want to sleep.'"